William Hepworth Dixon: Travel

 In 1865 Dixon published The Holy Land, a picturesque handbook to Palestine.
 In 1867 he published his New America, which went through eight editions in England, three in America, and several in France, Russia, Holland, Italy, and Germany.
 In 1872 came The Switzers.
 In March 1875 he wrote on North America in The White Conquest.
 Other books of travel were Free Russia (1870), and British Cyprus (1879).

 Novels

 In 1877 Dixon published his first romance, in 3 volumes: Diana, Lady Lyle.
 Another three-volume work of fiction followed in 1878: Ruby Grey.

 Other works

 During a panic in 1851 Dixon brought out an anonymous pamphlet, The French in England, or Both Sides of the Question on Both Sides of the Channel, arguing against the possibility of a French invasion.
 In 1861 he edited the Memoirs of Sydney, Lady Morgan, who had appointed him her literary executor.
-During 1876 he wrote in the Gentleman's Magazine "The Way to Egypt" and two other papers recommending the government to purchase its Egyptian suzerainty from the Ottoman Empire.
+During 1876 he wrote in the Gentleman's Magazine "The Way to Egypt" and two other papers recommending the government to purchase its Egyptian suzerainty from the Ottoman Empire., In the same year 1876 he wrote a series of 5 articles about how and why Jew can and should recover Palestine, the articles are: